 Your support matters: How to respond when your girlfriend is pregnant

-If you’re an expectant father facing an unplanned pregnancy, you may be unsure how to respond when your girlfriend is pregnant.
+If you’re a guy facing an unplanned pregnancy, you may be unsure how to respond when your girlfriend is pregnant.
 It is completely understandable to be afraid, nervous, overwhelmed and hesitant.
 You may want to explore Texas pregnancy options, which include adoption or parenting the baby yourself.
-It is important to think of her feelings, but it is also important to remember that you do have the right to talk about the things you are feeling.
-It is very important to think in the best interest of the child.

 Your support is needed